Dynamics of an outlier in the Gaussian Unitary Ensemble: Dyson Brownian Motion

 The autoadjoint form of Eq.~\eqref{eq:FP} is

 where

 Note that for $\beta=2$, the interaction term $H_I$ vanishes and the transformation~\eqref{eq:psi-P} reduces to

-Since the Vandermonde determinant $\Delta_N(\lambda_1,\ldots,\lambda_N)$ is antisymmetric in its arguments while $\hP$ is symmetric, then the wave function $\psi$ needs to be antisymmetric.
+Since the Vandermonde determinant $\Delta_N(\lambda_1,\ldots,\lambda_N)$ is antisymmetric in its arguments while $\hP$ is symmetric, then the function $\psi$ needs to be antisymmetric.
+In a quantum mechanical analogy, the function $\psi$ can be viewed as the wave function of identical fermions.
 Therefore at $\beta=2$ the initial problem is transformed into a problem of $N$ non-interacting fermions.